amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-1.md

   - API Server
   - ETCD Service
   - Kubelet service
   - Container Runtime
   - Controllers
   - Schedulers

+- API Server:
-- API Server: The API Server acts as the Front-end of Kubernetes Service.
-The Users, Management Devices, CLI all talk to the API Server to interact with Kubernetes Cluster.
+  - The API Server acts as the Front-end of Kubernetes Service.
+  - The Users, Management Devices, CLI all talk to the API Server to interact with Kubernetes Cluster.

-- ETCD Key-Value Store: ETCD is a distributed reliable key-value store used by Kubernetes to store all data used to manage the cluster.
+- ETCD Key-Value Store:
+  - ETCD is a distributed reliable key-value store used by Kubernetes to store all data used to manage the cluster.
   - Think of this way when we have multiple nodes and multiple masters in our cluster, ETCD stores all that information on all the nodes in the cluster in a distributed manner.
   - It is responsible for implementing blocks within the cluster to ensure that there are no conflict b/w masters.

-## Scheduler
+- Scheduler:
   - The Scheduler is responsible for distributing work or containers across multiple nodes.
   - It looks for newly created containers and assigns them to nodes.

-## Controllers
+- Controllers:
   - Controllers are the brain behind the orchestration
   - Responsible for noticing and responding when nodes, endpoints or containers goes down.
 They make the decisions to bring up new containers in such cases.

-## Container Runtime
+- Container Runtime:
   - Container Runtime is the underlying software that is used to run containers.
-In our cases this happens to be docker let's suppose it for now as there are other options as well.
+  - In our cases this happens to be docker let's suppose it for now as there are other options as well.

-## Kubelet
+- Kubelet
   - Kubelet is the agent that runs on each node in the cluster.
   - The agent is responsible for making sure that containers are running on the nodes as expected.

 </strong>
 </p>